michaelpatrickpurcell/prophecy/README.md

 They will need:
   - __Index Cards__ - Approximately fifty index cards should be placed within easy reach of all players.
   - __Sticky Notes__ - Approximately one hundred sticky notes should be placed within easy reach of all players.
   - __Butcher Paper__ - One large sheet of butcher paper should be placed in the middle of the play area.
+  A whiteboard can be used instead of desired.
   This is the _story board_.
   - __Markers__ - Each player should have a marker that they can use to write on the index cards, sticky notes, and story board.
   - __Dice__ - Approximately twelve six-sided dice should be placed within easy reach of all players.